sooftware/kospeech/README.md

 The Transformer model is currently implemented, but There is a bug, so I can't learn at the moment.
 We will fix as soon as possible.

+### Deep Speech 2

+The Deep Speech 2 model can be trained with several options.
+Depending on the conditions, the loss may explode in the middle.
+We don't recommend too big a vocab size.

 ### Various Options

 We support various options for training.
 More details please check [here](https://sooftware.github.io/KoSpeech/notes/opts.html).